Berner (rapper)

-Gilbert Anthony Milam Jr. (born October 27, 1983), better known by his stage name Berner, is an American rapper and entrepreneur.
+Gilbert Anthony Milam Jr. (born October 27, 1983), known professionally as Berner, is an American rapper and cannabis entrepreneur.
 As of 2025, he has released 22 solo albums — beginning with Dirty Sneakers...
 Plenty Ways to Get It (2007) — and 29 collaborative projects — beginning with Track Money & Pack Money (2007) with fellow California rapper Equipto.
 He signed with Wiz Khalifa's Taylor Gang Entertainment in March 2018.

 Four of his solo releases—the extended play 20 Lights (2015), and the albums Hempire (2016), Gotti (2021), and From Seed to Sale (2022)—have entered the Billboard 200, the latter peaked at number 20.
 As an entrepreneur, he founded the cannabis brand Cookies in 2015; initially based in San Francisco, it has since expanded to service cannabis and clothing products internationally.

 Early life

 A Sunset District native, Berner attended Galileo Academy of Science and Technology before dropping out.
 His mother was an office worker and his father was a chef at a Mexican restaurant on Fillmore Street.
 When Berner was 13, the family moved to Arizona, where his father planned to open a restaurant.
 During high school, Berner began battle rapping and in 2006 he released his first mixtape, Dirty Sneakers...Plenty Ways to Get It.